-Born in Etterbeek, the young Franquin showed an early talent for drawing and studied at the Saint-Luc Institute in Saint-Gilles for one year.
+Born in Etterbeek in 1924, the young Franquin showed an early talent for drawing and studied at the Saint-Luc Institute in Saint-Gilles for one year.
 Shortly after leaving school, he took a part-time job in the animation studios Compagnie Belge d'Actualités (C.B.A.), where he worked alongside Jacques Eggermont, Morris, Eddy Paape, and Peyo.
 After the closing of this studio, Morris introduced him to Jijé, then the main artist for Spirou magazine.
 Jijé paved the way for him and Morris to work for the magazine's publisher, Éditions Dupuis.
 During this period, Franquin also made illustrations for the scouting magazine Plein Jeu.

 Franquin, together with Morris and Will, went to work in Jijé's house in Waterloo, where the four artists formed the "Gang of Four", with Jijé as tutor and inspirator.
 Besides Jijé, Franquin was also influenced by artists like Hergé, Floyd Gottfredson, Harvey Kurtzman, E.C.
 Segar and Ronald Searle.
 Franquin started out making (cover) illustrations for the Dupuis magazines Le Moustique and Bonnes Soirées, but was eventually handed over the writing and art duties on Spirou's title strip, 'Spirou et Fantasio', in 1947.
 He took over in the middle of Jijé's episode 'Les Maisons Préfabriquées', and moved on to create stories on his own, like 'Le Tank', 'Les Héritiers' and 'Radar Le Robot', all still heavily influenced by Jijé and his animation background.